Welcome to your FREE Collage Art Lessons!

-First Lesson: Make A Paper Quilt
+First Lesson: Paper Quilts

 Collect papers from magazines, books, posters, packaging as well as fabric, leaves, sandpaper, twine, etc. This collection must be ample in order to present a broad visual vocabulary with which to work.
 If, at any time, you feel that you do not have enough material, collect some more!
 It is important to have enough materials and a wide variety to work from.

 I suggest the following for my students: pictures and pages from magazines and newspapers, wall paper, wrapping paper, feathers, leather, foil, stamps, and photos.
 It is amazing what you will find if you just start looking!